Absolute Combinatorial Game Theory: Combinatorial game spaces and absolute universes

+Only `forms' are required to define universes of games, but one mostly thinks of a universe of games in terms of an associated winning convention.
+These topics are expanded upon in the paper \cite{LarssNSabsinf}.

-It is easy to imagine scoring-play games that do not satisfy our axioms.
-For example, let $\A=\{0,1,2\}$ where addition is modulo 3; $\s=\{-1,0,+1\}$ and $\nu(0) = 0$, $\nu(1) = +1$, and $\nu(2) = -1$.
-(For example, the players score points during play of some board game, but the outcome depends on the resulting score modulo 3.)
+\begin{remark}It is easy to imagine scoring-play games that do not satisfy our axioms.
+For example, the players score points in some board game, but the result depends on the final score difference modulo 3.
+We might have $\A=\{0,1,2\}$, where addition is modulo 3; $\s=\{-1,0,+1\}$, $\nu(0) = 0$, $\nu(1) = +1$, and $\nu(2) = -1$, and so $\nu$ is not order preserving. \end{remark}